 CueMedia is one of the School of Journalism and Media Studies’ longest-running projects.
-Cue newspaper is the flagship project falling under the CueMedia umbrella and has been running each year for 23 years.
+Cue newspaper is the flagship project falling under the CueMedia umbrella and had run until 2016.
 Other projects under the CueMedia umbrella include CueTV, Cue Radio, Cue Online, and CuePix.

 Read more about the history and future of Cue in the Rhodes University alumni publication: Rhodos Festival edition